 Most people believe that cars are a necessary evil.
-Yes, they help you do your job, but man, do they suck a LOT of money out of your pocket.
-Between the loan payments, insurance, gas, repairs, and maintenance, they are almost as expensive as having another kid.
+Yes, they help you do your work and run your errands, but they also drain a LOT of money out of your pocket.

 Want more articles like this?

 Create an account today to get BiggerPocket's best blog articles delivered to your inboxSign up for free

 Between loan payments, insurance policies, gas, repairs, and maintenance, they are almost as expensive as having a kid!